eregnier/shplayer/README.md

 This will make the application listen on the port 5000 that is now reachable from your browser.

 For production mode, I recomand using gunicorn (that is listed in the python requirements). you also may want to use a frontal webserver such as nginx that provide basic authentication system.
+You can run the server like so with gunicorn when the virtualenv is ready.

 Live demo
 =========